pauldegraaffiam/pauldegraaffiam/SecZetta - Slack Integration.md

 - Slack:
   - Administrative access in Slack
   - Create an Application in Slack to obtain an authorization token (Bot or an Application token)
-  - Create a manifest for the <mark>chat.write</mark> for the oauth scope
+  - Create a manifest for the `chat.write` for the oauth scope
   - if you want to send message to channels the application needs to be add to the respective channel as an integration.
-Alternative you can add the following scopes <mark>chat:write.customize</mark> and <mark>chat:write.public</mark>.
+Alternative you can add the following scopes `chat:write.customize` and `chat:write.public`.
   - Install the application into the slack environment
 - SecZetta
   - Create an attribute to store the Slack ID or Slack User name of the user (people profile)